mariorod98/ObsidianVault/Other files/Interview questions.md

 Smart pointers work by destroying the object they point to whenever the pointer life ends, in other words, when they go out of scope.

 The disadvantage is that smart pointers are heavier in memory than simple pointers.

+C++ uses three types of smart pointers:
+- unique_ptr.
+Manages the ownership of an object.
+It is the only owner the object can have.
+Whenever the unique pointer goes out of scope, the object is destroyed.
+- shared_ptr.
+Allows multiple pointers to manage the same object.
+Inside, it has a counter of all the references to this object.
+When a new shared pointer points to the object, the counter is incremented and when a shared pointer pointing to the object goes out of scope, the counter is reduced.
+When the counter reaches 0, the object is not referenced by any pointer and it is deleted.
+- weak_ptr.
+A pointer used along with shared_ptr to share a pointer to an object.
+However, this pointer does not increment or reduce the counter of the smart pointer.
+It is only used to provide a weak reference to the object.
+It is used to safely access object that may or may not be deleted at the time of the access.

 ### What is the size of an empty class
 An empty class has a size of 1 byte to guarantee that it has a specific address in memory.